George John Dasch: Espionage activities

 On 26 May 1942, Dasch and his team (Ernest Peter Burger, Heinrich Harm Heinck, and Richard Quirin) left by submarine from Lorient, France.
 They landed on Long Island, New York, shortly after midnight on 12 June.
 They were wearing German Navy uniforms to avoid being shot as spies if they were captured during the landing.
 Once they were ashore, they changed into civilian clothes, and buried their uniforms and other equipment.

 Early that morning, John C. Cullen, a Coast Guardsman from the station in Amagansett, New York, spotted Dasch and the three others posing as fishermen on a raft off the coast of Long Island.
-He saw they were armed and also noticed a submerged submarine.
+He saw that they were armed and also noticed a submerged submarine.
 The men gave him $260 (some sources say $300) to keep quiet.
 Increasingly alarmed, he took the bribe but alerted his superiors.
 By the time an armed patrol could reach the site, the four Germans had taken the Long Island Rail Road train from the Amagansett station into Manhattan, where they checked in to a hotel.
 A search of the beach revealed concealed explosives, timers, blasting caps, incendiary devices, cigarettes, and the naval uniforms.

 President Franklin D. Roosevelt and the FBI were immediately alerted, and the FBI conducted a massive manhunt.
 All information was kept secret to avoid public panic and to prevent the spies from knowing that they had been discovered.
 However, the FBI did not know exactly where the Germans were going.